Barking is not really the problem in domesticated dogs. It’s stopping it when you’ve had enough that causes the headaches!

 Be vigilant and stay with your dog in the situations in which she tends to bark.
 If possible, until you have stopped the behaviour, or at least until you have it under control, don’t leave her unattended in situations in which you know she’ll bark because it is far more likely to become a habit when she is alone.

-In your home and when your dog is calm, practice basic obedience commands with her, like Sit, Stay and Come.
-These commands are the foundation of a balanced relationship between you both and will help your dog to recognise you as an authority over her and someone she should respect.
+In your home and when your dog is calm, practise basic obedience instructions with her, like Sit, Stay, Bed and Come.
+These instructions are the foundation of a balanced relationship between you both and will help your dog to recognise you as an authority over her and someone she should respect.

 Teach your dog to focus on you and to respect your authority generally.
 Ask her to be calm and look at you to reinforce this.
 Teaching her impulse control and calmly insisting on good manners will all contribute towards making her more receptive to your training.

-Make sure you give your dog plenty of exercise.
+Make sure you give your dog plenty of exercise, both physical and mental.
 She’s much less likely to want to spend time barking at something trivial if she’s happy, tired and fulfilled after a good walk or after playing stimulating games at home.

-If you know something is about to happen that your dog will react badly to, you can distract her immediately before it happens with a command to do something that is incompatible with barking, such as sniffing the ground for treats or looking at you.
-Alternatively try to stop the behavior by teaching her to do something else instead when she barks, such as sitting down or going to fetch something when the postman comes to the door.
+If you know something is about to happen that your dog will react badly to, you can distract her immediately before it happens with an instruction to do something that is incompatible with barking, such as sniffing the ground for treats or looking at you.
+Alternatively, try to stop the behaviour by teaching her to do something else instead when she barks, such as sitting down or going to fetch something when the postman comes to the door.
 Your dog cannot bark with a mouthful of dog toy!

 The methods described above can be helpful if she’s afraid, and if you are sure that the barking is caused by fear it is also valuable to demonstrate to your dog that the things she fears are not a problem.
 Try associating whatever it is that causes the problem with something positive.